softeng-feup/open-cx-grace/README.md

 Welcome to the documentation pages of the **Grace**!

-You can find here detailed information about the (sub)product, hereby mentioned as module, from a high-level vision to low-level implementation decisions, a kind of Software Development Report (see [template](https://github.com/softeng-feup/open-cx/blob/master/docs/templates/Development-Report.md)), organized by discipline (as of RUP):
+You can find here detailed information about the (sub)product, hereby mentioned as "module", from a high-level vision to low-level implementation decisions, a kind of Software Development Report (see [template](https://github.com/softeng-feup/open-cx/blob/master/docs/templates/Development-Report.md)), organized by discipline (as of RUP):

 * Business modeling
   * [Product Vision](#Product-Vision)